derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 1. `if` - keyword reserved by JavaScript denoting conditional code execution
 2. `(` - opening paren for declaring the `if` condition beginning
 3. `currentOpacity` - custom identifier for referencing a value by name
-4. `==` - *loose equality* that coercively compares values on each side and produces a true or false value
+4. `==` - *loose equality* that coercively compares values on each side and produces a `true` or `false` value
 5. `1` - a literal number value
 6. `)` - closing paren for declaring the `if` condition end
 7. `{` - opening curly brace for declaring the beginning of the *if*-condition code block

 The above seven parts make up the anatomy of an `if` statement.
 First, the `if` keyword tells the JavaScript engine your intent to define a condition to control execution flow.
-When the condition is true, the code between its `{` and `}` will execute.
+When the condition is `true`, the code between its `{` and `}` will execute.
 If the condition is false, then the code block is skipped.
 The beginning `(` and ending `)` parens define the space where the condition in question resides.
 This condition is the comparison between the value in the `currentOpacity` identifier and the number value `1`.
 We will cover this again later, but `=` is used to *assign* where `==` is used to *compare*.

 With respect to making snippet four *right* and *better*, we enter subjective changes.
 This subjectivity sources from a deeper understanding of JavaScript:
 1. Implicit coercion